ibm-watson-embedded-business-assistant/eba-example-agents/docs/articles/NLUBestPractices.md

 layout: page
 title: Best practices
 tagline: Best practices
-description: Explore a new way to craft A.I. solutions using a modern approach to machine reasoning.
+description: Explore a new way to craft A.I. solutions using a modern approach to machine reasoning
 ---

 ## Best practices